Intermodalics/pickit-docs/docs/documentation/settings/index.rst

 -  Subnet mask
 -  Gateway

-Test connectivity to the internet by pressing the Check button.
+Test connectivity to the Internet by pressing the Check button.

 .. _upgrade-pickit-version: